 The Kentucky State Police recognizes the importance and significance of the Police Telecommunicator to both trooper and public safety and therefore goes to great lengths to ensure we provide the appropriate training and equipment for success.

-If you are interested in a challenging yet rewarding career as a Kentucky State Police telecommunicator where you can make a positive difference in your local community and the state please contact the Kentucky State Police Human Resources Branch for more information.
+If you are interested in a challenging yet rewarding career with the Kentucky State Police where you can make a positive difference in your local community and the state please visit www.careers.ky.gov and search our open opportunities.